Lyle-Tafoya/CollageMaker/README.txt

 --type, -t    Choose whether to tile "horizontal" or "vertical" first.
 --width, -w   Set the width of the final collage in pixels.
 Defaults to 1920.

 If --path is not set, CollageMaker will look for a file "./images.txt".
-To generate this file, run the following commands in the root of your image folder
+To generate this file, run the following command in the root of your image folder

 ls -d -1 $PWD/**/*.[jpg,png,bmp]* > images.txt
-echo "$(grep -c "" images.txt && cat images.txt)" > images.txt